alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-27-claiming-al-khadir-takes-care-people-in-rivers-deserts.md

 ---
+date: 2020/08/27
+group1: true
+hijri: Muharram 8, 1442
+lang: en
 layout: post
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-title: "Ruling on claiming that Al-Khadir takes care of people in rivers and deserts"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 1727, Question 6"
+source: Fatawa Al-Lajnah Ad-Da'imah no. 1727, Question 6
-hijri: Muharram 8, 1442
-note: true
-group1: true
-date: 2020/08/27
 summary: Is Al-Khadir a guardian of the rivers and deserts and does he help those who get lost if they call him?
-category: [fatwas,prophets]
+title: Ruling on claiming that Al-Khadir takes care of people in rivers and deserts
 ---

 ### Question: